|

 dropouts, which allows me to have a fixed gear, clearance for

 studded tires and fenders, and braze-ons for racks.
-I use it both
+Notice I said

 I mentioned a lot of clothing and the concept of layering earlier,